MicrosoftDocs/bingmaps-docs/BingMaps/spatial-data-services/data-source-management-api/load-data-source-dataflow/index.md

 ---
 title: "Load Data Source Dataflow | Microsoft Docs"
-description: "Describes the Load Data Source Dataflow API and provides a table that gives a description for various resources." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: The overview page for the Load Data Source Dataflow section contains a description of the Load Data Source Dataflow API, used to create a data source that contains entity data for a user-specified entity type, and provides links to and descriptions of each article in this section. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""